 This is one area where retro style decorating really goes over the top.
-When you think of retro style, you'll first think of shag carpeting, smooth plastics, soft vinyls, and crushed velvets.
+When you think of retro style, you'll first think of shag carpeting, smooth plastics, soft vinyl, and crushed velvet.
 Remember, everything is bold when you're decorating in the retro style so don't be afraid of textures.
 The more the better.

 A favorite aspect of retro style decorating, there's no limit when you're talking about accents and accessories.
 Retro accessories include fuzzy throw rugs, door beads, lava lamps, skate tables, and scoop stools.
 Art and sculptures are typically bold and unusual, leaning more toward abstract pieces rather than simple landscapes and still-life.
 There are only three choices with flooring when you choose retro-style decorating.
 They are natural wood, shag carpeting, and a bold mix of tiles placed in a checkerboard pattern.

 Floor lamps and lamps with square or tasseled shades are both wonderful retro choices.
 Or choose a swag multi-colored chandelier that plugs into a wall socket and feature a dangling cord draped from hook to hook.